dcgc/dcgc.io/_posts/2021-11-12-tac-prison.md

 -	Talk is cheap: if it is not in the case/ticket notes, it didn’t happen.

--	To become a good engineer in TAC, you will have to work 10 hsours in an 8-hour shift.
+-	To become a good engineer in TAC, you will have to work 10 hours in an 8-hour shift.

 - If the issue is time-sensitive, call to the hotline (the agent will create the ticket).
 If the issue is not time-sensitive, create the ticket through the self-service portal.